markandkymward/SMART-BMS-Bluetooth-Cell-Voltage-Monitor-HILTEC/README.md

 Notes:

-Install Hardware libraries on Arduinio IDE per this turotial: https://robotzero.one/heltec-wifi-kit-32/ I used this case from Thingiverse.
+1. Install Hardware libraries on Arduinio IDE per this turotial: https://robotzero.one/heltec-wifi-kit-32/
+2. I used this case from Thingiverse.
 PLA, 15% infill.
 Extended the longer dimesion by 2% in the print. https://www.thingiverse.com/thing:3148876
-The only connection required is 5vDC from ESC, BLE connection is automatic.
+3.The only connection required is 5vDC from ESC, BLE connection is automatic.